God's Philosophers: Reception

 Boris Johnson reviewed the book in The Mail on Sunday.
-He wrote "...this wonderful book.
-With an engaging fervour, James Hannam has set about rescuing the reputation of a bunch of half-forgotten thinkers, and he shows how they paved the way for modern science."
+He wrote "wonderful… With an engaging fervour, James Hannam has set about rescuing the reputation of a bunch of half-forgotten thinkers, and he shows how they paved the way for modern science."

-Reviewing the book in The Guardian, Tim Radford questioned Hannam’s project: "Medieval scholars anticipated a surprising number of scientific innovations, but does that really make them the founders of modern science?"
+Reviewing the book in The Guardian, Tim Radford questioned Hannam's project: "Medieval scholars anticipated a surprising number of scientific innovations, but does that really make them the founders of modern science?"
 He goes on to write "Almost the only annoying thing about James Hannam's admirable book is his opening insistence on a conspiracy of 'popular opinion, journalistic cliche and misinformed historians' to denigrate the Middle Ages… in this conspiracy, whenever someone discovered evidence of reason or progress in the 14th or 15th centuries, he writes 'it could easily be labelled 'early-Renaissance' so as to preserve the negative connotations of the adjective 'medieval'.
 The OED gives no dates for the medieval period, but it tells me that the Renaissance began in Italy in the 14th century."

 Charles Freeman criticized Hannam’s book in the New Humanist for its "distorted view of the medieval period and the development of science that suits his Catholic agenda".
-In the very specific context of the books inclusion on the Royal Society Book of the Year shortlist, Freeman wrote that God’s Philosophers doesn’t deserve all of its accolades, and that "its vivid style masks a number of serious academic weaknesses which combine to make the book vastly overrated."
+In the very specific context of the books inclusion on the Royal Society Book of the Year shortlist, Freeman wrote that God’s Philosophers doesn't deserve all of its accolades, and that "its vivid style masks a number of serious academic weaknesses which combine to make the book vastly overrated."
 Freeman attacks the book for being "poorly structured, without a coherent argument and often misleading, either through making assertions for which there is no, or contrary, evidence or by omitting evidence that would weaken its case".
-For example, Hannam "virtually ignores" the contributions of Ancient Greek and Arab contributions to modern science.
+For example, Hannam "virtually ignores" Ancient Greek and Arab contributions to modern science.
 Freeman concludes "Its success is mystifying."

 Hannam replied to Freeman’s criticism of his book, which New Humanist published also.
 In response to Freeman’s claim that he ignored Greek and Arab intellectual traditions, Hannam wrote, "I hardly ignore the achievements of either of these civilisations.
 I just didn’t write a book about them."
 Hannam concluded, "while I make no secret of my religious affiliations, if I woke up tomorrow as an atheist, I would stand by every word of it."

 Awards and nominations

 The book was shortlisted in 2010 for the Royal Society Prize for Science Books.
 The judges said: "A vibrant insight into the medieval approach to science, full of wonderful anecdotes and personalities.
-Dispelling common myths about the ‘dark ages’, this is a very readable book about a neglected era in the history of science.
+Dispelling common myths about the 'dark ages', this is a very readable book about a neglected era in the history of science.
 It very much fills a gap, making you realise that the great scientific achievements of the Renaissance are in debt to the "philosophers" prepared to sacrifice long held beliefs and frequently their lives for their ideas."
 In 2011 it was shortlisted for the Dingle Prize of the British Society for the History of Science.